WANT TO WORK AS AN EVENT MANAGER?

 Most lenders will require a business plan before considering lending money to a new business.
 However, even if you are not considering lending money, you still need a business plan.
 If you do not know where you are heading, how can you to get there?

-Before going any further, write down your answers to the following questions:
+Before going any further, consider the following questions:

 - Do I have time to start a business?